As mentioned earlier interceptors are function. They will be called with some parameters and can return their modified values.

 |

-are the properties of FrestError
+In above example, frest an request are the properties of FrestError

 in the interceptor arg.
 They refer to the same Frest instance